WaveEngine/EvergineDocs/manual/graphics/effects/using_effects.md

 In this document, you will learn how to load and use **Effects** in your applications.

-## How to apply an effect to a material from Evergine Studio.
+## How to apply an effect to a material from Evergine Studio

-From [Material Editor](../materials/material_editor.md) you can select the effect that the material will use on the top side of the properties.
+From the [Material Editor](../materials/material_editor.md), you can select the effect that the material will use from the top side of the properties.

 ![Material Editor](images/ApplyEffect.jpg)

 ## Load Effect from code
-The following sample code can be used to instantiate an existing effect asset, created an associated material, and apply an entity in your scene.
+The following sample code can be used to instantiate an existing effect asset, create an associated material, and apply it to an entity in your scene.
 ```csharp
 protected override void CreateScene()
 {